Hubs-Foundation/hubs-docs/docs/beginners-guide-to-CE.md

 h.
 For Nodes: Select **the negative sign to reduce this from 3 to 1**.

-> 🤔 Advice:  One node is enough. **Warning:** if you increase the nodes to 2 or more, you will need to [set up external storage](https://hominidsoftware.com/tech-personal-growth/Hubs-on-DigitalOcean/) to prevent data loss.
+> 🤔 Advice:  One node is enough.

 Note: This warning should have changed to: You are near the 3 Droplet limit on your account.
 Request increase.
 You can continue to ignore this warning.